v0lt13/EditorAttributesDocs/docs/source/Attributes/ButtonAttributes/button.rst

 .. image:: ../../Media/Button04.gif

-You can also use an ``enum`` as a condition the same way you would use it with :doc:`../ConditionalAttributes`.
+You can also use an ``enum`` as a condition the same way you would use it with any other conditional attribute.

 .. note::
 	The attribute won't work inside a serialized ``struct`` or ``class``